On diffeomorphisms of even-dimensional discs: The homotopy groups of framed diffeomorphisms

-To prove that $\overline{\Phi}$ is an isomorphism in a stable range, we proceed as in the proof of Theorem 3.15 of \cite{KR-WTorelli}, with some small changes that we now explain.
-That is, we suppose that $n$ is odd (the $n$ even case has no significant differences) we let $W$ be a finite dimensional $\bQ$-vector space, set $Y \coloneqq K(W^\vee, n+1)$, and consider the moduli spaces $B\mr{Diff}^\mr{fr \times Y}_\partial(W_{g,1})$ classifying framed $W_{g,1}$-bundles equipped with a map to $Y$.
+To do so, we proceed as in the proof of Theorem 3.15 of \cite{KR-WTorelli}, with some small changes that we now explain.
+That is, we suppose that $n$ is odd (the $n$ even case has no significant differences) we let $W$ be a finite dimensional $\bQ$-vector space, set $Y \coloneqq K(W^\vee, n+1)$, and consider the moduli spaces $B\Diff^{\fr \times Y}_\partial(W_{g,1})$ classifying framed $W_{g,1}$-bundles equipped with a map to $Y$.
 We form the diagram

-where the horizontal maps are acyclic in a stable range by \cite[Corollary 1.8]{grwstab2}.
+where the row is a fibre sequence and the vertical maps are acyclic in a stable range by \cite[Corollary 1.8]{grwstab2}.
 Just as in the proof of Theorem 3.15 of \cite{KR-WTorelli}, we have a natural identification